 and get to understand the scope and importance of what they are up to in changing the end of life conversations in America.

-2. Consider donating to this grass roots project -- better yet, don't consider it --- just do it.
+2. Consider donating to this grass roots project.
+They are just completing Part 2 of a three film series.
+Better yet, don't consider it --- just do it.

-3. Make sure you tell your family, friends, colleagues to look out for your PBS television airing in 2011 and watch it.
+3. Make sure you tell your family, friends, colleagues to look out for your PBS television airing in and watch.
 (Call your local station and find the date.)

 4. A DVD is now available